Majolica: Coloured glazes earthenware

 Earthenware coated with coloured lead glazes applied directly to an unglazed body has from the mid-19th century onwards been called majolica, e.g.: 20th-century majolica, Mexican majolica, Sarreguemines majolica, Palissy majolica, majolica-glazed Parian ware.
 The science involved in the development of multiple temperature compatible coloured lead glazes was complex, but the process itself was simple (paint, fire).
 This majolica is the vibrantly coloured, frequently naturalistic style of earthenware developed and named Palissy ware by Minton & Co. and introduced to the public at the 1851 Great Exhibition that was mass-produced throughout Europe and America and is widely available.
 In English this majolica is never spelt with an i in place of the j.
 It is, however, pronounced both with a hard j as in major and with a soft j as in maiolica.
-In some other languages i is indeed used for both coloured glazes earthenware and for tin-glazed earthenware: French maiolique and Italian maiolica.
+In some other languages i is indeed used for both coloured glazes earthenware and for tin-glazed earthenware: French maïolique (but also majolique) and Italian maiolica.